Last Updated: 6th August 2021

 - Spot in the Woods – for locally sourced, vegetarian and vegan-friendly dishes on the doorstep of the New Forest.

 Adding a pre or post-cruise hotel stay is the most convenient, comfortable way to start or end your holiday.
 Whether you live far from the port, want to make your embarkation day run as smoothly as possible, or simply want to explore one of the gems of England, a pre-cruise stay allows you to relax and make the most of your time before joining the ship.
-Within a short distance of Southampton port, there are many fantastic hotels to choose from, and our concierge team is happy to assist you in arranging this part of your journey.
+With so many fantastic cruise lines making Southampton their homeport, you'll be spoilt for choice at the UK's most popular cruise port.